flancian/garden/Dream.md

 --

 Because of this in my present life
-I will not think twice before sparing them
+I will think twice of sparing them